Emergency Medical Services

 4. Once your documents are attached scroll down to the bottom of the page and click submit in the bottom left.

 NOTE: You are responsible to submit to the correct department.
 If you submit to the wrong department we are unable to retrieve your documents and they are considered as not submitted.

 For assistance with any part of the submission process please visit our Welcome Center

-NOTE: The Student Health Center is able to help our Nursing & Allied Health students complete the requirements to start their program.
-A Physician Assistant is available by appointment on Wednesdays from 8:30am-5pm (alternating campuses) and can do program physicals.
-Feel free to contact them for more information via email or call (951) 465-8371.
+NOTE: The Student Health Center is able to help our Nursing & Allied Health students with appointment for Physical Exams (including immunization review or order lab work), TB test, and Drug Screening.
+Feel free to contact them for more information regarding Student Services they provide via email or call 951-465-8371.

 Program requirements found in the acceptance packet include the following